-Lord Michael Cashman on 'How LGBT+ rights have changed in the UK' here Can you be a person of faith and LGBT+? here How can I be myself online, and stay safe? here
+Lord Michael Cashman on 'How LGBT+ rights have changed in the UK' here How can I be myself online, and stay safe? here

 What does it mean to be queerly autistic and proud? here

 If you, or anyone you know, has any questions about this or feel that they need some support then you can speak to a trusted adult at school such as your Head of Year or Form Tutor.
 Alternatively, the following websites might be of use -